la2050/challenge/_2021/connect/union-station-homeless-services.md

   Area 3, and our successful record of adopting cutting-edge approaches, we are well-positioned to further advance the Community Allies Program across the San Gabriel Valley.
-Please explain how you will define and measure success for your project.: "Through the Community Allies Program, our vision for success includes:\n*\tServing at least 85 families and individuals in bridge housing or permanent supportive housing;\n*\tProviding 50 new participants with community integration support services;\n*\tRecruiting and training 30 new volunteer community allies;\n*\tSustaining engagement with 35 current program participants and 45 current volunteer community allies; and\n*\tCreating 30 new successful matches and maintain those connections for at least six months (NOTE: some participants and allies are not immediately matched; we engage them through events and referrals to ensure they receive reintegration services as they wait for the right match to be made).\n\nAs a result of our work, we anticipate:\n*\t90% of participants receiving community integration support services will retain their housing;\n*\t80% of participants are satisfied with their new housing and neighborhood;\n*\t75% of participants will feel an improved quality of life; and\n*\t50% of participants will report feeling connected to their new community.\n\nTo evaluate the success of our Community Allies program, we conduct surveys using a quality of life indicator tool to measure outcomes for participants who have been in the program for at least six months.
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: "Through the Community Allies Program, our vision for success includes:\n*\tServing at least 85 families and individuals in bridge housing or permanent supportive housing;\n*\tProviding 50 new participants with community integration support services;\n*\tRecruiting and training 30 new volunteer community allies;\n*\tSustaining engagement with 35 current program participants and 45 current volunteer community allies; and\n*\tCreating 30 new successful matches and maintain those connections for at least six months (NOTE: some participants and allies are not immediately matched; we engage them through events and referrals to ensure they receive reintegration services as they wait for the right match to be made).\n\nAs a result of our work, we anticipate:\n*\t90% of participants receiving community integration support services will retain their housing;\n*\t80% of participants are satisfied with their new housing and neighborhood;\n*\t75% of participants will feel an improved quality of life; and\n*\t50% of participants will report feeling connected to their new community.\n\nTo evaluate the success of our Community Allies program, we conduct surveys using a quality of life indicator tool to measure outcomes for participants who have been in the program for at least six months.
 Additionally, our housing programs collect data from participants about what services they are receiving and housing retention rates, which is entered into the Homeless Management Information System (HMIS) database."
-Approximately how many people will be directly impacted by this proposal?: '160' Approximately how many people will be indirectly impacted by this proposal?: '4700' Please describe the broader impact of your proposal.: >- LA County is at the center of our nation’s homelessness crisis with the largest unsheltered population in the nation.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '160' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '4700' Describe how Los Angeles County will be different if your work is successful.: >- LA County is at the center of our nation’s homelessness crisis with the largest unsheltered population in the nation.
 Union Station recognizes that addressing homelessness requires more than just providing shelter.
 Ensuring